What is a FIX engine?

 Gregg Drumma

 The Financial Information Exchange (FIX) protocol was developed in the 1990's as a public specification.
-As a global standard, the protocol was developed and documented so that firms could build interfaces in their technology stack of choice.
-The governing group (FIX Protocol Ltd / FIX Trading Community) would not build and market a FIX solution, but only provide the specification do so.
+As a global standard, the FIX protocol was developed and documented so that firms could build interfaces in their technology stack of choice.
+The governing group (FIX Protocol Ltd / FIX Trading Community) would not build and market a FIX engine, but only provide the specification to do so.

-We use our FIXSIM testing platform to validate our FIX engine implementation for both the session layer and the application layer.
+We use our FIXSIM testing platform to validate our FIX Protocol engine implementation for both the session layer and the application layer.
 FIXSIM allows a full testing of your FIX protocol compliance as a web based solution.
+Register for free today!

 FIX Protocol Client Testing